Du Cane Range

 The Du Cane Range is a mountain range in the Central Highlands region of Tasmania, Australia.

-An unnamed peak on the main ridge of the Du Cane Range has an elevation of 1520 m above sea level and is the eleventh highest mountain peak in Tasmania.
+An unnamed point on the main massif of the Du Cane Range has an elevation of 1520 m above sea level and is the eleventh highest mountain peak in Tasmania.
 Major peaks in the range include The Acropolis, Mount Geryon, The Parthenon, Mount Eros, Mount Hyperion, Mount Massif, Mount Achilles, and Falling Mountain.
-Tasmania's highest peak at an elevation of 1617 m is nearby, but not in the Du Cane Range.
+Tasmania's highest peak at an elevation of 1617 m is nearby, but is not part of the Du Cane Range.

 The range is a major feature of the Cradle Mountain-Lake St Clair National Park, and is a popular venue with bushwalkers and mountain climbers.